MadDeCoDeR/Classic-RBDOOM-3-BFG/README.md

 - Additional ambient render pass to make the game less dark similar to the Quake 4 r_forceAmbient technique

+- Support for Classic DOOM launch arguments

+- Extended mod support for Classic DOOM (Vanilla + Partial BOOM compatibility)

+- Restored Flashlight from the original DOOM 3 (2004)

+- Revmaped settings with more options on both DOOM 3 and the Classic DOOM games

 ## 9) CONSOLE VARIABLES

 Check here: https://github.com/MadDeCoDeR/Classic-RBDOOM-3-BFG/wiki/3.-New-Parameters